leroy-merlin-br/mongolid/docs/relationships.md

 > **Note:** When using Mongolid models you will need to call the `save()` method after embedding or attaching objects.
 The changes will only persists after you call the 'save()' method.

-You can use `dettach` method with the referenced object or it's `_id` in order to remove a single reference.
+You can use `detach` method with the referenced object or it's `_id` in order to remove a single reference.